propensive/tumult/readme.md

 ## Availability

-${TITLE} has not yet been published as a binary, though work is ongoing to fix this.
+${TITLE} has not yet been published as a binary.
+It is currently waiting for the final release of Scala 3.3.

 ## Getting Started